May be Your Weakest Point.

 Detect an exploit via the Intrusion Detection System, find and close the vulnerability via the Code Scanner.

 Scan your entire customer codebase, or target certain areas.
 It integrates perfectly in your established development workflow.

 Hundreds of Objects, Thousands of Lines - Just a Few Seconds.

-We applied the same software design targets that we set for all of our SAP add-ons.
+We applied the same software design targets that we set for all of our platform.
 Software must be lean, reliable, fast and easy to adopt.
 Customers should not have to read the manual!
 Performance of the Code Scanner was also a top priority.
 SecurityBridge ploughs through thousands of lines of code in no time.
 It continuously guards as a silent watchdog, ensuring code security is no longer optional or avoidable.
 Request a demo or run an on-premise test yourself.
 Assess your code security level now.

 Not convinced of the need?